ctlab/GADMA/docs/source/user_manual/hands_on.rst

    $ gadma --resume gadma_output

-where ``gadma_output`` is output directory of previous run.
-We can find resumed run in ``gadma_output_resumed``
+The directory ``gadma_output`` is the output directory of the previous run.
+We can find the resumed run in ``gadma_output_resumed``

 Example 6
 -------------

-Our launch was finished, we used dadi with a default grid size which GADMA determines automatically if it is not specified by user.
-We found out that it would be better to find some models using greater number of grid points in dadi scheme, but we want to take final models from previous run:
+Our launch was finished, and we used ``dadi`` with a default grid size which GADMA determines automatically if it is not specified by the user.
+We found out that it would be better to find some models using greater number of grid points in dadi scheme, but we want to take final models from the previous run:

 .. code-block:: none